syncfusion-content/uwp-docs/uwp/SfDockingManager/Document-Windows.md

 # Document Windows

-Document window is one of the state in the `SfDockingManager`.
-To make children of the `SfDockingManager` as Document, set its `DockState` values as Document.
+Document window is one of the states available in the `SfDockingManager`.
+To make the children of the `SfDockingManager` as Document, set child's `DockState` values as Document.

-All the Document windows are added in a `DocumentContainer`, content can be switched by clicking the item header or choosing item from tab strip menu.
+All the Document windows are added in a `DocumentContainer`.
+Content can be switched by clicking the item header or choosing item from TabStripMenu.

 ![](Document-Windows-images/Document-Windows-img1.jpeg)

 ## Closing Document Windows

-A Document window can be closed using the close button provided in header or using the `Close` context menu item.
+A Document window can be closed using the close button provided in header or using the `Close` ContextMenu item.

-`CloseAll` context menu item is used to close all the document tab items in the DocumentContainer.
+`CloseAll` ContextMenu item is used to close all the document tab items in the DocumentContainer.

-`CloseAllButThis` context menu item is used to close all the document tab items except the sender raising command in the Document Container.
+`CloseAllButThis` ContextMenu item is used to close all the document tab items except the active document in the Document Container.

 ## Floating Document Windows